 The following case study exemplifies the kind of results we achieve for our clients in the travel and hospitality industries:

 Blue Onion had the opportunity to work with a major southern California resort that was operating under the umbrella of a larger international hotel group.
 When that relationship came to an unexpected end, the resort suddenly found itself heading into the busy summer season at a loss of over 1,000 room nights (which had been reserved under the parent company’s membership reward programs).
-At the same time, they were faced with a name change and had to figure out a way to boost brand visibility, while ensuring that any guests that did arrive were sufficiently care for.
+At the same time, they were faced with a name change and had to figure out a way to boost brand visibility, while ensuring that any guests that did arrive were sufficiently cared for.

 To address the resort’s need for a high volume of reservations in short order without sacrificing their long-term success in the process, the resort called on us to create and execute a marketing strategy.
 Our solution included advertisements and editorial content in Conde Nast Traveler, Architectural Digest and appropriate high-end regional magazines, along with a layer of radio targeting travelers looking for something new to do during summer vacation.